 Cities covered: San Sebastián

 While enjoying our last breakfast onboard, we will return to Bilbao, where El Transcantábrico’s coach will comfortably take us to San Sebastian.
 Visit this city of elegant beauty and home to major cultural events.
+End of trip after the tour in San Sebastian.

 The four original 1923 Pullman lounge cars have been specially and exclusively decorated for El Transcantabrico Gran Lujo, making them true railway jewels.